 Assessment fees are billed quarterly to all privately-owned sites based on annually budgeted amounts, which consider formulas contained in the Community Declaration.
-Under Colorado law, we have a statutory right to lien members' properties to ensure payment of assessments due.
-Balances are stated net of an allowance for uncollectable assessments.
-We determine the allowance for uncollectable assessments receivable based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
+Under Colorado law, the association has a statutory right to lien members' properties to ensure payment of assessments due.
+Balances are stated net of an allowance for credit losses.
+We determine the allowance for credit losses based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Assessments receivable are written off when deemed uncollectable.
-At December 31, 2022, the allowance was \$74,821.
+At December 31, 2023, the allowance for credit losses was \$80,207.